Reckless driving caused crash that injured Kevin Hart, highway patrol says

 Hart's production company has said that Hart underwent back surgery and is expected to make a full recovery.

-The performer doesn't expect to return to work full time until early next year, assuming everything stays on track with his physical therapy, his attorney, Andrew Brettler, said.
+The performer doesn't expect to return to work full time until early next year, assuming everything stays on track with his physical therapy, Brettler said.

 The cause of the crash was determined to be reckless driving, which is defined under state law as “a person who drives a vehicle upon a highway in willful or wanton disregard for the safety of persons or property is guilty of reckless driving,” the report says.